Try for free

 Airtable’s customizability is another selling point, although as it’s a low-code platform, you’ll need some basic technical knowledge to get it set up and fully customized, which is a major downside for some teams.

-Related: 15 Airtable Alternatives to Consider
+Related: The Best Airtable Alternatives to Consider

-Key features for project management:
+Airtable’s key features for project management:

 • Kanban boards